Toubkal Altitude Sickness - Should You Be Concerned?

 Mount Toubkal Altitude Sickness - So, Should You be Concerned?

-The good news is - no.
+The good news is - no, you shouldn't worry but you should be prepared.

-Altitude sickness on Toubkal and in the High Atlas Mountains is extremely rare.
+Serious altitude sickness on Toubkal and in the High Atlas Mountains is extremely rare.

 What are the Symptoms of Severe Altitude Sickness?